 - Heading up north?
 Another free celebration taking place on Saturday, February 23 is the Colebrook Kiwanis Winter Carnival.
 Held at the Colebrook Country Club, highlights of planned events include a cardboard box sledding derby for kids (prizes awarded by age category) and pancake breakfast.

-- Bring your lunch, plenty of snacks and a cozy blanket to the Hooksett Library on Tuesday, February 26 to watch “Smallfoot” on the big screen.
+- Bring your lunch, plenty of snacks and a cozy blanket to the Hooksett Library on Tuesday, February 25 to watch “Toy Story 4” on the big screen.
 The movie starts at noon and everyone is welcome to attend.

-- The Children’s Museum of New Hampshire, located in Dover, has a number of special theme days and activities planned throughout the week, including: Animal Day on February 25-26, Floating Fun Day on February 28 and Dr. Seuss Pajama Party birthday celebrations on March 1-2.
-All themed programs are included with regular museum admission.
+- The Children’s Museum of New Hampshire, located in Dover, has a number of special theme days and activities planned throughout the week, but we’re especially excited about Mini Golf at the Museum on Sunday, February 23.

 - For some out-of-this-world excitement, take in a planetarium show at the McAuliffe-Shepard Discovery Center in Concord.
 Each weekday during vacation, the center offers special family programs at 11 a.m.
-(The Little Star that Could) and noon (Life Under the Arctic Sky).
+(The Little Star that Could) and 1 p.m.
+(Life Under the Arctic Sky).